Sakura Watch, April 19, 2012 - Sakura are falling but a few blooms persist

-The second close-up photo (photo on the right) shows a Sakura // Cherry Blossom branch with half the petals fallen and yet still possessing the wonderful bright pink and white colours for all of us to enjoy.
-The leaves will now begin to grow much more quickly and the contrast of the once full white trees, will begin to transform into a mix of green and pink before they completely green over with new leaves by early May.
+The second close-up photo (photo on the right) shows a Sakura // Cherry Blossom branch with half the petals fallen and yet still possessing the beautiful bright pink and white colours for all of us to enjoy.
+The leaves will now begin to grow much more quickly, and the contrast of the once full white trees will start to transform into a mix of green and pink before they are entirely green over with new leaves by early May.